ibaraness/react_flickr_gallery/README.md

 ## Limitations
 Currently im order for any images to be shown at least 1 tag or search phrase must be included.

+## Responsiveness
+The app is responsive and meant to be used by desktop or mobile screen